nestordemeure/letMeNERSCthatForYou/README.md

 * `chatbot.py` this is a basic local question answering loop
 * `chatbot_dev.py` is a more feature rich version of local loop, making it easy to run test questions and switch models around.

+On NERSC supercomputers, you might want to run `module load python cudatoolkit cudnn pytorch` before using those commands.

 [^when]: This script is run once everyday (on a scron job).

 #### Superfacility API use